Wuzhen Ancient Town

 - From Suzhou — Quicker and Cheaper by Bus

 - Ferry: Must-choice for water tours

-We pick you up at the place you tell us (hotel, cruise terminal, airport or train station) and guide you in Wuzhen, and then transfer you to the place you want to go:
+We pick you up at the place you tell us (hotel, cruise terminal, airport, or train station) and guide you to Wuzhen, and then transfer you to the place you want to go.